 An issue common to high-traffic restrooms in large offices, factories, schools, and other densely populated buildings is that restrooms aren't cleaned frequently enough for how much they are used.
 Factories that run multiple shifts are the most likely to have this issue.
 Restrooms that are only cleaned once a day will be clean for the first shift and will be dirty by the end of that shift.

-The best solution in these cases is to add on additional service hours throughout the day.
+The best solution in these cases is to add additional service hours throughout the day.

 Day porter services are designed to target areas in your building that, throughout the day, need extra cleaning.
-A day porter will clean high traffic areas in your building such as restrooms, kitchens, cafeterias and can also provide disinfection services as well.
-Additional restroom cleaning throughout the day will not only keep your restroom cleaning and stocked between your normal cleaning services, but will also reduce the buildup of odor-producers.
+A day porter will clean high-traffic areas in your building such as restrooms, kitchens, and cafeterias, and can also provide disinfection services as well.
+Additional restroom cleaning throughout the days keeps your restrooms cleanlier, toilet paper and paper towels stocked and reduces harsh odors.

 3. Bad Restroom Habits